-Thatcher's policies condemned for causing 'unjust premature death'February 12th, 2014 in Health /
+Thatcher's policies condemned for causing 'unjust premature death'February 12, 2014 in Medicine & Health / Health

 Dr Alex Scott-Samuel and colleagues from the Universities of Durham, West of Scotland, Glasgow and Edinburgh, sourced data from over 70 existing research papers, which concludes that as a result of unnecessary unemployment, welfare cuts and damaging housing policies, the former prime minister's legacy "includes the unnecessary and unjust premature death of many British citizens, together with a substantial and continuing burden of suffering and loss of well-being."

 Speaking about the figures, Dr Scott-Samuel said: "Towards the end of the 1980s we were seeing around 500 excess deaths each year from chronic liver disease and cirrhosis.
 We also know that there were 2,500 excess deaths per year as a result of unemployment caused by Thatcher's policies.
 And these premature deaths represent just the tip of an immense iceberg of sickness and suffering resulting from Thatcherism."

 The article also cites evidence including the increase in income inequality under Thatcher - the richest 0.01% of society had 28 times the mean national average income in 1978 but 70 times the average in 1990, and the rise in UK poverty rates from 6.7% in 1975 to 12% in 1985.

 It argues that "Thatcher's governments wilfully engineered an economic catastrophe across large parts of Britain" by dismantling traditional industries such as coal and steel in order to undermine the power of working class organisations, such as unions.

 This ultimately fed through into growing regional disparities in health standards and life expectancy, as well as greatly increased inequalities between the richest and poorest in society.